desktopsetup/BadDroid/README.md

 (REMINDER THESE ARE NOT PERFECT SCRIPTS MAY NEED TO REDO SOME FOR THEM TO WORK)

-# This is not all the scripts just a short demo Of Some
+# This is not all the scripts READ the scripts code, made for modififcations of your liking

-insde the scripts it shows what they do!
+insde the scripts it shows what they do !
 ㅤ

 If YOU make something cool with the custom Scripts from BadDroid id like to see some, cause I would love to add more BadDroid scripts based off the Flipper Community!